Skip to content

 Emirates First Class remains among the best in the world.
 There isn’t much difference between the physical suite on the Airbus A380 and standard Boeing 777 .
 However, the latter does lack the onboard shower and bar found on the A380.

-The trade-off is that there are only eight First Class seats on most Boeing 777s, compared to almost double that (14) on the A380.
-So it’s quite common to receive more attentive service on those older aircraft.
+The trade-off is that most Boeing 777s have only eight First Class seats, compared to almost twice as many (14) on the A380.
+It’s quite common to receive more attentive service on older aircraft.

 But having said that, Emirates’ newest First Class experience is found only on selected Boeing 777 flights.
 This entails a private suite with a door stretching from the floor right up to the ceiling.
 The catch?
 It flies to very few destinations.
 And with only six First Class suites on these flights, securing one with points can be tough.